ariatek-studios/codiyum/README.md

-# VSCode Web
+# Codiyum
-This project is aimed to build a web version of VSCode, this is not a fork, simply a web compilation of the VSCode project.
+This project is aimed to build a web based code editor that uses web compilation of the VSCode project as its base and adds terminal functionality using xterm.js.
+This project is intended run in the browser as a web app.

 Here is a StackBlitz sample
 https://stackblitz.com/edit/vscode-web